mlr3mbo: Bayesian Optimization in R: Benchmarks

 For mixed-hierarchical tasks, we started the CD procedure with a random forest SM with the ESD variance estimator, again with EI, no input or output transformations, a large initial design, and a low-cost RS for acquisition function optimization, as shown in Table~\ref{tab:mlr3mbo-results-mixed}.
 In the first iteration, a logarithmic output transformation was added, increasing the RSNS from 0.34 to 0.50.
 In subsequent iterations, the acquisition optimizer was changed to LS, and the variance estimator of the SM was changed to LTV, yielding an RSNS of 0.78.
 Further iterations slightly improved the RSNS to 0.82 by changing the acquisition function to LCB with $\lambda$ = 1 and reducing the initial design size to 5\% of the budget.
 The last iteration did not improve the RSNS further (see Table~\ref{tab:archive_mixed}).
 The standard deviation of the RSNS of the final configuration is 0.02.
 Overall, the final default configuration achieves substantially higher relative performance on numeric instances (mean RSNS 1.19) than on mixed-hierarchical instances (mean RSNS 0.82), indicating that mixed-hierarchical tasks remain challenging for \texttt{mlr3mbo}.

 Replacing LS with RS decreases the RSNS by 0.20, as shown in Table~\ref{tab:ablation-mixed}.
 Another important parameter is the logarithmic transformation of the output.
-Without a logarithmic transformation, the RSNS is lower by 0.22 when no transformation is applied and by 0.08 when standardization is used, compared to the log-transformed setting.
+Compared to the log-transformed setting, the RSNS is lower by 0.22 with no output transformation and by 0.08 with standardization.
 Using only 10 trees instead of 500 trees in the random forest decreases the RSNS by 0.15.